react-native-community/jsc-android-buildscripts/README.md

 ## How to use it with React Native

 We will be working on getting react-native core updated in order to use new version of JSC.
 Once that gets approved the only thing you will need to do is to update your RN version!
-Until then you can fork react-native and patch it with the following patch: (TODO)
+Until then you can fork react-native and patch it with [this patch](./patches/react-native.patch).

 ## Testing